Welcome to the

 The passion and care that goes into teaching and helping students to understand both the music and the instrument shows that Moria is truly a teacher who seeks to share her craft rather than simply teach.

 I want to share with you a little bit about my son’s violin teacher, Moira Levant.
-First, my son has severe ADHD, struggles with reading music, but has nearly perfect patch with his ears.
+First, my son has severe ADHD, struggles with reading music, but has nearly perfect pitch with his ears.
 He has been taking violin in the Irish fiddle style from Moira for 2 1/2 years.
 She believes in a Montessori approach and has found ways to use my son’s strengths to help him excel in music.
 He would never have fit into a traditional style lesson.
 He would have struggled and would not have enjoyed it.
 She is patient, kind, and truly knows how to use a child’s strengths to foster a love of music.